 Daniel McFarlane

-I’ve conducted workshops on composition and teaching for the Queensland Conservatorium of Music, the Australian Piano Pedagogy Conference and for music teachers in Brisbane, Toowoomba, Cairns, Melbourne, Perth, Airlie Beach, Bunbury and the Sunshine Coast.
-I’ve adjudicated competitions in Tasmania, Western Australia and Queensland and examined in New South Wales, Queensland and Tasmania.
+I’ve had the privilege of conducting workshops on composition and teaching for institutions like the Queensland Conservatorium of Music, the Australian Piano Pedagogy Conference, and various music teacher organizations across Australia.
+I’ve also adjudicated competitions and examined music students in multiple states, including Queensland, New South Wales, Tasmania, and Western Australia.

-I hold a Fellowship in Music Education (F.MusEd.ASMC), a Licentiate in Piano Teaching (L.Dip.SCSM), and an Associate Diploma in Piano Performance (A.Mus.A).
-I am a current council member of The Australian Society of Musicology and Composition and have previously been the Vice President of the Queensland Music Teachers’ Association.
+My qualifications include a Fellowship in Music Education (F.MusEd.ASMC), a Licentiate in Piano Teaching (L.Dip.SCSM), and an Associate Diploma in Piano Performance (A.Mus.A).
+I currently serve as a council member of The Australian Society of Musicology and Composition and previously held the role of Vice President for the Queensland Music Teachers’ Association.

-In a previous life I had a brief moment of sporting glory when I represented Australia in athletics.
+Fun fact: In a past life, I had a brief moment of sporting glory representing Australia in athletics.